Customer retention

 As a small business owner, you’re always on the hunt for new customers — that’s the name of the game, after all!

 Even if you’ve built up a loyal core customer base, new customers are key to scaling your business for the long term.
-The fact is, repeat customers can either move away or fall on hard times and do less discretionary spending.

 If revenue is starting to slow or get stagnant, it’s time for you to come up with some new and creative ways to market your business to new customers.
 But before we get too tactical with how exactly you can do that, it’s worth pressing pause and doing these things first: